r34x/Automatic-Golem/README.md

   - install Netdata, a free, open source system monitoring tool.
 More info at https://www.netdata.cloud/
   - launch Firefox and open the Netdata dashboard, if installed
-  - continuously monitor the status of the provider node Installation is a snap.
+  - continuously monitor the status of the provider node

+Installation instructions:
   - download the GolemDeploy.sh script and golemsp.service files
   -  copy to your Linux node
   -  place golemsp.service in /etc/systemd/system
   -  edit golemsp.service to include the local username of the user that logs into the machine
-  -  run GolemDeploy.sh by opening a terminal navigating to the script and typing "./GolemProvider.sh".
-The script will handle the rest and walk you through each step.
+  -  run GolemDeploy.sh by opening a terminal navigating to the script and typing ./GolemProvider.sh
+  -  The script will handle the rest and walk you through each step.